 4. Sort out any visa requirements early on

-Don’t leave your obtaining of a tourist visa to enter another country to the last minute.
+Don’t leave your tourist visa to enter another country to the last minute.
 Some countries can be quite slow in handling all the paperwork.
-Vietnam for instance can take as long as a week.
+Vietnam, for instance, can take as long as a week.
 Have all this arranged before you travel, or at least well before you intend travelling to another country.

 5. Complete all necessary vaccinations early